How to Define Your Software Product (or Project)

 The following illustration shows how easy it can be to inadequately and unclearly convey your message to another party.

 How to define vision?

-To create a sound vision while successfully communicating it to your software developers, Axon Active suggests that you use the Geoffrey Moore’s Elevator Test.
+To create a sound vision while successfully communicating it to your software developers, Axon Active suggests that you use the Moore’s Elevator Test.

 At Axon Active, the success of our clients is the very success of our own.
 That’s why we’re interested in getting to know about your vision – scope – expected outcomes, working with you side by side, and helping you succeed in turning your vision into reality.